momo960/Bayesian-Estimation-of-Credit-Conversion-Factor/README.md

 # Bayesian Estimation of Credit Conversion Factor (CCF)
+This project is part of DSA 595 Bayesian computations for machine learning.

 This project implements a fully Bayesian modeling pipeline to estimate the **Credit Conversion Factor (CCF)** using real-world data from LendingClub.
 CCF is a key input in regulatory capital calculations under Basel III.